openLRSng/openLRSng/README.md

 SOFTWARE CONFIGURATION:
 =======================
-  Modify configurations on openLRSng.ino as needed, mostly you are intrested in
+Modify configurations on openLRSng.ino as needed, mostly you are intrested in:

-  o DEFAULT_CARRIER_FREQUENCY
+  - DEFAULT_CARRIER_FREQUENCY
     - sets base frequency

-  o DEFAULT_RF_POWER
+  - DEFAULT_RF_POWER
     - limits maximum power

-  o DEFAULT_HOPLIST
-  o default_rf_magic
+  - DEFAULT_HOPLIST/default_rf_magic
     - these two parameters bind the tx/rx, note that you can generate random values by using the "randomize channels and magic" feature on TX.

 UPLOADING:
 ==========
 Use a 3v3 FTDI (or other USB to TTL serial adapter) and Arduino >= 1.0.

   o define COMPILE_TX and upload to TX module